coldmanck/Image-Filtering-and-Hybrid-Images/results/index.md

     `hybrid_image = low_frequencies_image1 + high_frequencies_image2;`

 ## Installation
 Download the repository, open your matlab and change the work folder to `homework1/code`.
-Then, set images path of 'image1' and `image2`.
+Then, set images path of `image1` and `image2`.

 Finally, click *Run*!

 ## Results

 I've tried 4 samples of hybriding image.
-First is the hybrid image of candidates of next precident of R.O.C., Tsai Ing-Wen & Hung Hsiu-Chu.
+First one is the hybrid image of candidates of next precident of R.O.C., Tsai Ing-Wen & Hung Hsiu-Chu.
 I found that by tuning the cut-off frequency one can get really different result.
 For example, the cut-off frequency of the first sample is set 14 (pixels).

 Following pairs are bird & plane, Marilyn & Einstein and motorcycle & bicycle.